 The pie she brought over was a Huckleberry Cream Pie from the Snohomish Pie Company, which is an amazing local bakery here.
 It was the flakiest ever crust, a very light, amazing cream filling, and topped with an amazing berry topping.
 I immediately started trying to think about how to replicate it.

 Since huckleberries are not easy to come by here, in fact, I’ve never once seen them in the store, I decided I was going to do this with raspberries.
 You could honestly sub the raspberries in this for almost anything- blackberries would be bomb.
 Blueberries, strawberries- any berry.
 It took me some time to figure out, but I believe the filling was a stabilized whipped cream.
 At first I thought Bavarian Cream, but it was too thick and custardy- not light and fluffy.
-I thought maybe cream cheese or mascarpone, but that didn’t seem quite right either.
-Stabilized whipped cream fit the bill exactly.
+I finally settled on whipped cream stabilized with cream cheese.

 - 1 pre-baked 9 inch pie crust (I always use Crisco’s flaky classic crust)

 - 1 8 oz package of cream cheese, softened